Ch3ck3rM0n/OC-SwitchPack/README.md

+# Bundle of usefull overclocking tools for Nintendo Switch

-To activate full overclock features it is neccessary to activate kip loader in your hekate.ipl config of your EMUMMC:
+To activate full overclock features it is neccessary to activate kip loader in your **hekate.ipl** config of your EMUMMC:

-   kip1=atmosphere/kips/loader.kip
+> **kip1=atmosphere/kips/loader.kip**

-If you do not want to adjust it, it's added a customized "emuMMC mit OC.ini" and can be loaded from Hekate "More Config" menu.
+If you do not want to adjust it, it's added a customized **"emuMMC mit OC.ini"** and can be loaded from Hekate **"More Config"** menu.

 It is a bundle based on following repositories: